RobertTalbert/calculus/assessments/aep/aep2.md

 - All first and second derivative values must be correct in the table.
 - All other calculations are correct and the reasoning is clearly and carefully explained.

+Please note, it is the case with all AEP's that **your grade is primarily based on your explanations and writing, and only secondarily on the precision and correctness of your computations.** Correct computations with insufficient explanation will need to be revised and may receive an "N" grade.

+A grade of "E" is given if all of the above expectations are met, and the work is of superior quality in terms of the clarity of explanations and work, appearance of the writeup, and precision of the mathematics.

 ## Submitting your work